murarisumit/murarisumit.github.io/_posts/thinker/_posts/2018-11-16-Anger-the-least-understood-emotion.md

 ## Anger

-Today while I was sitting and was not happy with things happening around me, wasn't happy and just a thought came to my mind about 'anger' that I was feeling, just to take my mind away from current situation I paused and thought about anger, an 'emotion/feel' that I was feeling, a thought came that "anger is really great", I'm chilled out, so this emotion usually comes to, if something happens, I think it as god's will or it happened for something good(and usually my life has been a nice ride) and move ahead, this is what I think is one of thing that takes me back(seen that people who show anger and taken more seriously, taking offence is now-a-days cool anyway)
+Today while I was sitting and was not happy with things happening around me, wasn't happy and just a thought came to my mind about 'anger' that I was feeling, just to take my mind away from current situation I paused and thought about anger, an 'emotion/feel' that I was feeling, a thought came that "anger is really great".

+I'm chilled out, so this emotion rarely comes to, if something happens, I think it as god's will or things happened for something good(and usually my life has been a nice ride, I've know people dying out of hunger and much more) and move ahead and do best in circumstances, this is what I think is one of thing that takes me back(seen that people who show anger and taken more seriously, taking offence is now-a-days cool anyway)

 One more thinking, anger doesn’t mean shout you have to be rash to people, this is a way people bring anger out of them, some people cry to bring anger out, one of many ways to get this emotion out.

-It’s the one of most powerful emotions, if you take that emotion and use it work.
+It’s a powerful emotions, if you take it and use it to work.
 Anger towards some situation takes you ahead, it’s very powerful emotion so it takes toll on your body and mind.

-Love is another most powerful emotion, a mother sacrifices herself because of this emotion, no other emotion can do this to you.
+Like anger Love is another most powerful emotion, a mother sacrifices herself because of this emotion, no other emotion can do this IMO.

 Anger on the other side will make me a bit small, but it can be daily driver that will take you to destination.
 Shouting when anger comes in is a sign of weakness IMO, it’s the easiest way to get it out.
 Sumit you shoudn't do this.